-When I learned he cheated, I thought I was doomed to a lifelong sentence of victimhood.
-To my surprise, less than two years later, I no longer feel like a victim, I feel like a survivor.
-Now, I want to show you how you can be a survivor, too!
+When I learned about his infidelity, I thought I was doomed to a lifelong sentence of victimhood.
+To my surprise, less than two years later I no longer feel like a victim — I feel like a survivor.
+Now, I want to show you how you can be a survivor, too.

-When you first find out about an affair, life seems like it's not yours anymore... as if you've been transported into one of those reality TV shows you get sucked into week after week, dying to know what happens next.
-Only with this particular show, you don't want to know what happens next.
+When you first find out about an affair, life seems like it's not yours anymore.
+It's as if you've been transported into one of those reality TV shows you get sucked into week after week, dying to know what happens next.
+Only, with this particular show, you don't want to know what happens next.